jacquelin-doran/SpotMe/SpotMe.md

 <!-- Optional: only required for FILE payloads -->
 <uses-permission android:name="android.permission.READ_EXTERNAL_STORAGE"/>
 ```
+ACCESS_FINE_LOCATION, BLUETOOTH_ADVERTISE, BLUETOOTH_CONNECT, BLUETOOTH_SCAN and READ_EXTERNAL_STORAGE are considered to be dangerous system permissions, so in addition to adding them to your manifest, you must request these permissions at runtime

+If the user does not grant all required permissions for the Strategy you plan to use, the Nearby Connections API will refuse to allow your app to start advertising or discovering.

 To allow the system to manage the request code that's associated with a permissions request, add dependencies on the following libraries in your module's build.gradle file:

    * [androidx.activity](https://developer.android.com/jetpack/androidx/releases/activity#declaring_dependencies), version 1.2.0 or later.